thibaultwillmann/CheXNet-Pytorch/README.md

 ### 2.2.2.
 Data

 As the data to train and test the network we use the public and free data set *NIH Chest X-ray Dataset* on [Kaggle](https://www.kaggle.com/nih-chest-xrays/data).
-The National Insitute of Health (NIH) Chest X-ray Dataset is comprised of 112,120 X-Ray images with disease labels from 30,805 unique patients.
+The National Insitute of Health (NIH) chest X-Ray dataset is comprised of 112,120 X-Ray images with disease labels from 30,805 unique patients.
 To create these labels, Natural Language Processing to text-mine disease classifications from the associated radiological reports was used.
 The labels are expected to be >90% accurate and suitable for weakly-supervised learning.

 There are 15 classes (14 diseases, and one for "No findings").
-Images can be classified as "No findings" or one or more disease classes:
+Images can be classified as *No findings* or one or more disease classes:
 - Atelectasis
 - Consolidation
 - Infiltration